Fateh-Mujtaba/ACPs_Lung_and_breast_cancer_classifier/README.md

 # ACPs_Lung_and_breast_cancer_classifier

-This model is implemented yhrough logistic Regression
+This model is implemented through logistic Regression it has two dataset for Lung cancer and Breast cancer